-The resulting portfolio primarily consists of large capitalization (market capitalizations of \$10 billion or more) common stocks of publicly traded domestic and foreign companies, as well as ADR.
-As of the Initial Date of Deposit, the Trust's portfolio is concentrated in securities issued by financial services companies, and also invests significantly (at least ten percent of its net assets) in securities issued by communication services companies, consumer product companies, health care companies, and information technology companies (see Risk Factors).
-Following the Initial Date of Deposit, the relative weightings of the Trust's portfolio securities will likely change during the life of the Trust due to market movements for each of the portfolio securities, among other factors (see Description of the Trust-Objective of the Trust).
-After the Initial Date of Deposit, the Trust will continue to purchase (subject to any restrictions described under Description of the Trust-Structure and Offering) or hold common stocks and ADRs, notwithstanding the fact that MS&Co.
-Research, or any affiliate, may revise its opinion with respect to any individual company, or Sustainability Research's subsequent assessment of a company from an ESG standpoint may change.
+The resulting portfolio primarily consists of mid- and largecapitalization common stocks of publicly traded domestic and foreign companies, as well as ADRs.
+As of the Initial Date of Deposit, the portfolio is concentrated in information technology companies and also invests significantly (at least ten percent of its net assets) in energy companies, financial companies, and utility companies (see Risk Factors).
+On the Initial Date of Deposit, the portfolio securities will be equally weighted, to the extent practicable, though such weightings will likely change during the life of the Trust due to market movements for each of the portfolio securities, among other factors (see Description of the Trust-Objective of the Trust).

+After the Initial Date of Deposit, the Trust will continue to purchase (subject to any restrictions described under Description of the Trust-Structure and Offering) or hold the above-mentioned common stocks and ADRs, notwithstanding the fact that MS&Co.
+Research, or any affiliate, may revise its opinion with respect to any individual company.
 In particular, any subsequent creation of a similar type of list of companies or an update by MS&Co.
 Research regarding the companies held by the Trust will not affect the composition of the Trust.
-Furthermore, although the above referenced Report identified the securities based upon a medium-to-long-term time horizon, the Trust has a maximum duration of 24 months and does not intend to change its composition prior to termination.
+Furthermore, although MS&Co.
+Research identified stocks based upon a twelve to twenty-four month outlook, the Trust has a maximum duration of twenty-four months and does not intend to change its composition prior to termination.